Ivanka Trump & Chelsea Clinton Defend Malia Obama Against The Tabloids

 In the past, Clinton has also defended Trump's younger half-brother Barron from unfair media coverage, saying the 11-year-old has a right to a private childhood and should not be attacked online.
 Melania Trump noticed the gesture, who thanked Clinton for defending her son.

-Trump and Clinton are right: Malia Obama has a right to enjoy her time in college like any other 19-year-old without being heavily scrutinised.
+Trump and Clinton are right: Malia Obama has a right to enjoy her time in college like any other 19-year-old without being heavily scrutinized.
 Can we please let her be?

 Related Video: